immobiliare/Glider/README.md

     - [NetSparseFilesTransport](./Documentation/NetWatcher.md#netsparsefilestransport)
     - [NetArchiveTransport](./Documentation/NetWatcher.md#netarchivetransport)

+# Test Suite

+Glider offers an extensive suite of unit tests for Glider Core Logger and third-party packages under the `/Tests` folder.

+Moreover, the entire package is powered by [SwiftLint](https://github.com/realm/SwiftLint) for better code quality.

 # Help Us!

 If you want to join this project, we're maintaining a list of new features we would like to implement into the following versions of Glider.